How to Fix the H.264 Gamma Brightness Bug in Quicktime FOREVER

 Is there a way to fix this?
 Thanks!

-Simply put, red can be tricky.
+Simply put, the color red can be tricky.
 Some of the best codecs I’ve ever used still distort red objects or make them blurry.
 And I’m not entirely sure why.

 In this case, you’ve clearly lost saturation in the red bar in the video.
 I have a few questions and then a few things you can try.